MTGmonkey/rust-elaborator/README.md

 Capitalization does not matter.
 Additional columns will not be present in `out.csv`.

-If you have an existing `out.csv`, you can add new rows and avoid recalling the rows that are already filled in with the flag `--mode expand`.

-`cat out.csv | nix run . -- --mode expand`

-This will only check rows that have a) a blank second column or b) NOT_FOUND in the second column.
+If `out.csv` is present, the program will take it as input and elaborate on it.
+This will fill in rows that have a) a blank second column or b) NOT_FOUND in the second column, if possible.